 As white rust progresses, the chlorotic spots on the top of the leaves may turn white, and when releasing their spores, the white blisters may turn a reddish brown.
 Another telltale sign of white rust on spinach is severe wilting or collapse of the spinach plant.
 Once these symptoms are present, the plant will be un-harvestable and should be dug up and destroyed to prevent further spread.

 Controlling White Rust on Spinach Plants

 White rust on spinach usually goes dormant during the hot, dry months of summer but can return in autumn.
-Spores of the disease are spread from plant to plant by wind, rain or watering splash back, insects, or unsanitized garden equipment.
-These spores stick to dew or wet plant tissues and infect the plant with 2-3 hours.
+Spores of the disease are spread from plant to plant by wind, rain, watering splash back, insects, or un-sanitized garden equipment.
+These spores stick to dew or wet plant tissues and infect the plant with two or three hours.